 Driving: Please do not drive while taking prescription medication.

-Family and Friends: Support from family and friends are essential during your recovery; however, they may not understand what is normal during your post-op care.
+Family and Friends: Support from family and friends are essential during your recovery, however, they may not understand what is normal during your post-op care.
 As often happens with family, their comments may create emotional turmoil for you.
 Please trust in our knowledge, skill, and experience when we evaluate your progress.
-We know it is difficult not to compare your recovery with other people who have had cosmetic surgery.
-It is imperative to remember progress varies from patient to patient and everyone has a different recovery experience.
+We know it is difficult not to compare your recovery to other's procedures, but it is imperative to remember progress varies from patient to patient and everyone has a different recovery experience.
 Patients occasionally feel upset that “no one noticed” or “said anything.”
-If you are comfortable discussing your cosmetic procedure then you should.
+If you are comfortable discussing your cosmetic procedure, then you should.
 Very often, it will be up to you to open the discussion about your procedure.
 You may find that your friends and acquaintances are very interested in talking it over with you.

-Sometimes patients experience a brief period of “let down” or depression after cosmetic surgery.
+Sometimes patients experience a brief period of let down or depression after cosmetic surgery.
 This is due mostly to a set of unrealistic pre-op expectations.
-Some patients expect instant results and it can be an emotional drain to experience new scars and incisions: know that this too shall pass.
+Some patients expect instant results and it can be an emotional drain to experience new scars and incisions, but know that this too shall pass.
 Patients commonly question their decision to have surgery during the first few days in recovery.
-Second-guessing your initial decision is normal and as the healing occurs, these thoughts usually disappear quickly.
+Second-guessing your initial decision is normal, and as the healing occurs, these thoughts usually disappear quickly.
 If you feel depressed, just try to remember that this is a process, and there are stages for each phase.
 Be assured that you have entrusted your looks and your esteem to a highly skilled doctor with many years experience.
 After your incisions heal and the swelling subsides, you will look and feel nothing less than wonderful!